taufikxu/FD-ScoreMatching/ncsn/README.md

 The following are the commands to reproduce our quantitative results in this paper.
+Our code is largely based on [the original code of NCSN](https://github.com/ermongroup/ncsn).

 ## NCSN
 The running commands for NCSN are as follows: